Banga, Aklan: History

 A year after, Francisco Lachica was elected the first Municipal President.

 The American hostilities ended upon the signing on March 29, 1901, of the "Pas de Aklan", a historical document in the Aklan Section of the Province of Capiz.
 The signing was done at the present municipal park at the corner of Rizal and San Jose Streets.

 From January 1, 1904, to December 31, 1911, Banga was merged with Numancia and Lezo to form an "arabal" of the Municipality of Kalibo.
 Through the efforts of Don Baltazar Teodosio, Banga was separated from Kalibo on January 1, 1912.

 On April 17, 1942, at 2:00 o’clock in the morning, the Japanese Imperial Forces landed at Culasi, Capiz.
 An hour later the 5th Capiz Cadre at Libas, Banga, Aklan (now Camp Jizmundo) was burned down by the United States Armed Forces in the Far East (USAFFE).
 Six hours later the Banga Rural High School, Banga Elementary School Building and Home Economics Building were likewise burned.
 About 95% of all the permanent structures in the Municipality of Banga were burned down both by the USAFFE and the Filipino guerrillas to prevent the Japanese Forces from occupying the buildings.

-There was a surprising and infamous incident in Banga during the Japanese occupation.
-Civilians were massacred at 10:00 o’clock on October 21, 1942, at the junction of Rizal and Mabini Streets - now the Rotunda - and at the national road fronting the 5th Capiz Cadre at Libas, Banga.
-It was in these two places where civilians, who merely desired to please and welcome the Japanese forces, were ordered to squat and haplessly massacred.
-About 70 persons were killed.
-The Japanese soldiers conducted a further four-day operation killing about 200 more in order to paralyze the increasing guerrilla activities.
+During the Japanese occupation, Banga was the site of a tragic and widely remembered incident.
+On October 21, 1942, at around 10:00 a.m., civilians were massacred at the junction of Rizal and Mabini Streets—now the Rotunda—and along the national road in front of the 5th Capiz Cadre in Libas, Banga.
+Many of the victims had gathered with the intention of welcoming the Japanese forces but were instead ordered to squat and were subsequently killed.
+Approximately 70 people died in the initial attack.
+This was followed by a four-day operation by Japanese troops, during which an estimated 200 more civilians were killed in an effort to suppress growing guerrilla resistance in the area.

 On March 18, 1945, after the landing of the American Liberation Forces in Panay, the Philippine Civil Affairs Unit appointed Dr. Boanerjes Venturanza as the first Municipal Mayor.